zachmarc/cse455-final/README.md

 At this point I did a massive overhaul of the learning mechanism.
 I had the AI log the entire chess board instead of just the move, since the move hardly had any information.
-I also would weigh later boards in the game heavier than earlier boards, so that early moves wouldn't be bogged down by losses that they were'nt at fault for.
+I also would weigh later boards in the game heavier than earlier boards, so that early moves wouldn't be bogged down by losses that they weren't at fault for.
 And to fix the never-ending game problem, I changed the way it would pick a maximum.
 Instead of picking the first that passes the probability of victory test, I would check every single max.
 I would weight the probability of victory of one max against another and then choose whichever came out on top after getting a random value.
 This tactic would now favor the last moves because they have much fewer probabilities to win: If the first move is picked, it has to beat every other move, if the last is picked, it only has to beat one.